This article accompanies the fable

 Oz is China

 The China of The Wonderful Wizard of Oz belongs in the same tradition that produced Jules Verne and H.G.
 Wells, H. Rider Haggard’s Africa, Andrew Lang’s Fairy Books, James Barrie’s Neverland and so on.
-Baum himself subscribed to all this daydreaming, holding seances at the family table in the hope of communicating with the dead and even discovering a ghost in an upstairs room.
-The illustration below is not Dorothy and the Wicked Witch of the West; it's from Andrew Lang's Yellow Fairy Book (1894).
+Baum himself subscribed to all this nostalgic daydreaming, holding seances at the family table in the hope of communicating with the dead and even discovering a ghost in an upstairs room.
+The illustration below is not Dorothy and the Wicked Witch of the West although it could be; it's from Andrew Lang's Yellow Fairy Book (1894).